 July 7, 2019

-Made by parents, for parents, this new direct-to-consumer stroller brand is here to shake things up.
-Wondering how the price of Mockingbird strollers so much more reasonable?
+Made by parents for parents, this new direct-to-consumer stroller brand is here to shake things up.
+Wondering how the price of Mockingbird strollers is so much more reasonable?
 The big secret: the middle man.
 When you buy a stroller from a big box store like buybuy Baby or Bed Bath & Beyond, that retailer takes somewhere in the realm of 30-40% (generally, anyway).
 There are also wasted costs like moving inventory from one distribution center to another.
 Eliminate that, and all of a sudden the price comes way down.
 All the way to $350 in the case of Mockingbird.

 Fortunately for you, we’ve done all the dirty work and have checked our sources to see who’s actually taken these Mockingbirds for a spin around the block.
 We’ve even linked to relevant articles and YouTube videos below, in case you want that extra assurance.